2016

 JUne 6, 2016

-It’s funny to consider how many images were made of Chloe in their backyard.
-The trampoline was a gift that kept on giving, but so too was a swing set.
-Their backyard nestled safely in the suburbs had room for a porch-style bench and a horse-shaped tire swing, both tied to the same tree.
+It’s funny how many images were made of Chloe in their backyard.
+The trampoline was a Christmas gift that kept on giving, as was the swing set.
+Their backyard nestled safely in the suburbs had room for a porch-style bench and a horse-shaped tire swing, tied on opposite branches of the same tree.

 The bench was nice because we could sit together, even with a dog (mine or Chloe’s).
-But the tire swing was fun because it felt secure enough to push someone so high, the thing might have flipped over if there weren’t horse-ear-shaped handlebars to hold.
-The sound of the rope scratching against weathered tree bark, bookmarks the memory in my mind.
+But the tire swing was fun because you could push someone so high, the thing might have flipped over if there weren’t horse-ear-shaped handlebars to hold.
+The sound of the rope scratching against weathered tree bark is bookmarked with the memory.

 July 4, 2016

 For a while, Christmas and 4th of July were the only days I was sure I’d see Chloe and Faith.
 To this day I associate both holidays with horseplay among the cousins.
-We’d play ridiculous make believe games in our grandparent’s pool and watch fireworks from the grass after the sun went down.
-Almost every adult in our extended family spent these gatherings three sheets to the wind, so the grandkids were mostly self-sustaining.
+We’d play make believe games in the pool and watch fireworks from the grass after the sun went down.
+The adults spent the day inside getting three sheets to the wind and the cousin ran wild.

-Faith and I played house with an eager Chloe and an eye-rolling Davis.
-We’d sneak around the house, playing spies and pito-chating on our Nintendo DS.
-Our meals were built squarely off of peanut butter pretzels and cookies from a bear-shaped jar.
-We fought over who got the googles and who dripped all over the bathroom.
-If we needed something, we huddled and sent Chloe to go ask for it like a diplomat.
-As the final grandkid, Chloe had that special ‘youngest’ sway over grown-ups, it was always our best chance.
+We ate peanut butter pretzels and cookies from a bear-shaped jar.
+We fought over who got the googles and who had dripped all over the bathroom.
+If we needed something, we huddled and sent Chloe, the youngest, to go ask for it like a diplomat.

 September 24, 2016

-If it wasn’t clear already, Chloe has more attitude per square inch than most American children.
-I’m not sure if it’s genetic, or if that’s the destiny for the youngest of a half dozen grandkids.
-But on this day I really noticed; watching Chloe play in my (limited) makeup collection was like watching a flower bloom.
-You could call Chloe brave but it was more than that, Chloe was unbothered, by looks or judgement or what ‘should be’.
+Chloe had more attitude per square inch than most American children.
+I’m not sure if it’s genetic, or rather the destiny for the youngest of a half dozen cousins.
+But on this day I really noticed.
+Watching Chloe play and marvel with what little makeup I had at 16 was like watching a garden bloom.

 C: Does this mascara have glitter in it?